usethesource/rascal-website/courses/Rascal/Declarations/SyntaxDefinition/Disambiguation/Follow/Follow.md

 #### Pitfalls

 * Follow restrictions can filter all of the trees and leave you with a parse error
-* Follow restictions bring us outside of the realm of context-free grammars, so when constructing new parse tree values by visiting and substitution (rewriting) it is possible to construct trees that are not strictly in the language.
-The type system of Rascal only covers non-terminal substitutability and not the additional constraints of the disambiguation filters.
+* Follow restictions bring us outside of the realm of context-free grammars.
+So when constructing new parse tree values by visiting and substitution (rewriting) it is possible to construct trees that are not strictly in the language.
+The type system of Rascal for substitution in parse trees only covers non-terminal substitutability and not the additional constraints of the disambiguation filters.